sustainablelab/eurorack/readme-derivative.md

-Derivative Work by Goat Curry
+Derivative Work by Curry Goat Tea House

+# Boring repo additions
-# EAGLE Project
+## EAGLE Project for latest work state
-I added an EAGLE project to the `eurorack` repo.
-The purpose is to save the state of the working environment for the last PCB I was working with in the `eurorack` repo.
+- [x] add an EAGLE project to the `eurorack` repo to store EAGLE state

+The EAGLE project purpose is to save the state of the working environment for the last PCB I was working with in the `eurorack` repo.
 It lowers the friction in switching between `eurorack` work and my day-job work.

 For example, if I am looking at the `shades` schematic and board files, I close the project, not the files.
 Then when I reopen the project, those files open up.
 Similarly, whatever libraries are active are reactivated, the grid settings in the board file are loaded, etc.

+## Private folder for invoices and receipts
+- [x] add `_private`

+`_private` holds paperwork no one else would be interested in: invoices and receipts for parts orders and PCB orders.

 # Price Module Builds
 I use PCB:NG in Brooklyn.
 They are professional, have a quick turn time, and are